MicrosoftDocs/Advertising-docs/BingAds/transaction-message/push-transaction-messages.md

 If the request fails, the response body will include an XML document that contains a list of error codes and messages that identify why the request failed.
 For a list of error codes and messages, see [Error Codes and Messages](../transaction-message/error-codes-messages.md).

 The response includes the WebRequestActivityId response header.
 The header contains the ID associated with the request in the log files.
 Whenever a request fails, capture the ID.
 If you're unable to resolve the issue, provide this ID when you contact Support.

+## How often do I need to send messages

+Send transaction messages whenever pricing and availability changes.